kellyp11/cab-project-02-01/src/README.md

 ## Overview

 This is an example Flask | Python | Psycopg2 | PostgreSQL
-application that connects to the ESPA_DB database from Chapter 2 of _Seven Databases in Seven Weeks Second Edition_ by Luc Perkins with Eric Redmond and Jim R. Wilson.
+application that connects to the ESPA_DB database.
+It follows a similar format to the 7dbs database from Chapter 2 of _Seven Databases in Seven Weeks Second Edition_ by Luc Perkins with Eric Redmond and Jim R. Wilson.
 The CSC 315 VM is assumed.